 09. “Voicenotes” by Charlie Puth

 I remember when I’ve first listened to Charlie Put I’ve asked myself, why do we keep making these teenagers singing about girls famous?
 After a while, single like Attention and How Long appeared and I’ve discovered he did not only produced all his songs by himself but also did them on a computer.
 Voicenotes is Puth’s sophomore album but it can be considered as his first.
-Named after the program he used to record the album, Charlie Puth seemed to have grew up and made a record extremely catchy, interesting and fun by using references from electronic bands like Daft Punk and R&B records from the 80s.
+Named after the program he used to record the album, Charlie Puth seemed to have grown up and made a record extremely catchy, interesting and fun by using references from electronic bands like Daft Punk and R&B records from the 80s.
 Also, have you seen him playing life?
 This guy has talent, and if you haven’t listened to this album, do it now!

 10. “Sway” by Tove Styrke

-If there is something the nordics are showing they are capable of, is music.
+If there is something the Nordics are showing they are capable of, is music.
 From the same style of bands like Off Bloom and artists like Mø, Sway is Tove Styrke’s latest record featuring only 8 tracks.
-With that, Tove proves quality is better than quantity with incredible songs that mixes pop, indie and alternative elements, making in one of the most catchy records of the year.
+With that, Tove proves quality is better than quantity with incredible songs that mixes pop, indie, and alternative elements, making in one of the most catchy records of the year.
 Not mentioning she has one of the coolest video-clips of the year.